-If any information changes on the Professional History and Experience Form (e.g. name change, address change, employment status) after June 1st 2019, then you MUST contact AVTAA with the changes in order for them to be reflected on the application submitted by December.
+If any information changes on the Professional History and Experience Form (e.g. name change, address change, employment status) after June 1st 2020, then you MUST contact AVTAA with the changes in order for them to be reflected on the application submitted by December.
 This is especially important if you changed jobs after June 1st and want to use cases on your application from your new job.
-If that new job is not indicated on a history addendum form and approved by the credentials chair, then NONE of those cases will qualify as acceptable for the application.
+If that new job is not indicated on a history addendum form and approved by AVTAA, then NONE of those cases will qualify as acceptable for the application.

 Update the history form with the new information.
-If you have changed jobs then use the last box on the history form to provide your new work information.
-Hours claimed on the history addendum form will require employment verification before approval.
+If you have changed jobs then use the history addendum box on the last page of the form to provide your new work information.
+Hours claimed in the history addendum box will require employment verification before approval.

-Save this file as yourfirstname.lastname.addendumhx.
-The file should be saved as a .pdf or .doc or .docx file.
+Save this document as yourfirstname.lastname.addendumhx.
+The document should be saved as a .pdf or .doc(x).
 Example: betty.smith.addendumhx.pdf

-Send the history addendum form via email to the credentials chair, Jessica Konzer-Birdwell, at jkonzer@utk.edu.
+Send the history addendum form via email to the AVTAA executive secretary, Darci Palmer, at dpalmerrvt@hotmail.com.
 The form will be reviewed and approval will be granted once all information provided is verified.